Bramble1/battery_status/README.md

     chmod u+x compile.sh
     ./compile.sh

-# Eexecute with 0 arguments to see how to use program
+# Execute with 0 arguments to see how to use program

     ./sbat
         "./program <interval (minutes)>"